tsoj/Nalwald/README.md

 are novelties in the chess programming space:
 - *King contextual PSTs* are piece square tables that are different depending on where our own king and the enemy king are located.
+- *Pawn contextual PSTs* are piece square tables that are different depending on where a pawn is.
+They are added together for all pawns.
 - *Futility reductions* are an improvement to futility pruning.
 Here not only are moves skipped that are likely to be much worse than alpha.
 Additionally, moves that are likely slightly worse than alpha get their depth reduced accordingly to how bad they are